durmazertugrul/CyberDuel/README.md

 Some parts of this project were developed with the help of **Claude (Anthropic)**.
 Specifically:

-- Initial class framework for model and system classes
 - LINQ query templates in the data generator
 - Project documentation and report writing
 - Academic reference search and analysis of relevant studies